SCIENCE SCHOOL EDUCATION

 Hybridising, Experiencing, and Co-creating

-• Learning Oriented Towards ODS Challenges: Our programs integrate the Sustainable Development Goals (ODS), encouraging students to understand global challenges and to use scientific and creative thinking to propose innovative solutions.
-This fosters a sense of responsibility and global citizenship.
+• Learning oriented around the Sustainable Development Goals (SDGs): Our programs integrate the Sustainable Development Goals, helping learners understand major global challenges and use scientific and creative thinking to propose innovative solutions.
+In doing so, we foster responsibility, judgment, and global citizenship from an early age.

 portada-554x739